China's biggest search engine Baidu enters mobile browser fight

 Baidu is also moving into cloud computing, a term used to describe data storage or processing on the Web.

-Chief Financial Officer Jennifer Li said on Monday the firm will invest more than 10 billion yuan to set up its cloud computing centre.
+Chief Financial Officer Jennifer Li said on Monday the firm will invest more than 10 billion yuan ($1.6 billion) to set up its cloud computing centre.

 (Reporting by Melanie Lee; Editing by Kazunori Takada and Ryan Woo)